Introduction

 - Evaluating existing federal survey data related to the cybersecurity workforce (870 KB)

-- Exploring existing administrative data and other supplementary data sources related to the cybersecurity workforce
+- Exploring existing administrative data or other supplementary data sources related to the cybersecurity workforce (1.1 MB)

-These activities will take place between fall 2023 and summer 2024.
+These activities took place between fall 2023 and summer 2024.

 2. Organize stakeholder interviews and workshops